syncthing/docs/users/contrib.rst

 Synology NAS (DSM)
 ~~~~~~~~~~~~~~~~~~

-Add ``http://packages.synocommunity.com/`` to the Package Center in DSM or view the `browsable repository <https://synocommunity.com/packages>`__.
-Numerous CPU
+- Synocommunity: add ``http://packages.synocommunity.com/`` to the Package
+  Center in DSM or view the `browsable repository
+  <https://synocommunity.com/packages>`__.
+Numerous CPU architectures are
-architectures are supported.
-SPK's may be older versions, however you can
+  supported.
+SPK's may be older versions, however you can execute a Syncthing
-execute a Syncthing version upgrade via the web GUI after installation.
+  version upgrade via the web GUI after installation.

+- Kastelo maintains `Synology packages <https://docs.kastelo.net/synology/>`__
+  in a custom package source.
+Packages auto upgrade via the Synology package
+  manager.

 QNAP NAS (QTS)
 ~~~~~~~~~~~~~~